-The DIY punk and hardcore scene was and are all about being resourceful.
+The DIY punk and hardcore scene were and are all about being resourceful.
 Putting on a show at a local music venue meant you had access to a stage, soundboard, speakers etc and I remember being blown away how great this was at The Leadmill in Sheffield and Barfly in London.
 But this was expensive.

 We weren’t looking to make a profit, but bring bands from out of state (when I was in the US) or from the US and Europe (when I was in the UK) so that the community could see these bands, get their CD’s and merch and enjoy seeing these bands play live.

 For those of you in your 20’s or maybe even 30’s, this was pre-internet, getting a bands music or t-shirt wasn’t available at a click of a button.